 The legal structure of your business can affect everything from your taxes to what you’re liable for.

 Choose the right business structure and you’ll set your business up for long-term success.
+You can use data analysis tools to make strategic decisions.
+In this way, the most useful information is collected, analyzed and reported, thereby helping to solve complex problems.

 There are four main types of business structures in the US: